ChangHChen/run_python_local/README.md

 3. **install_python_package**: Install a Python package using pip
    ```
    Parameters:
-   - package_name: Name of the package to install
+   - package_name: Name of the package to install (use package_name==version format to specify version)
-   - version: (Optional) Specific version to install
    ```

 ## Using Multiple Mount Points